 The materials in the warehouse will be stored in racks based on the Class-Based Storage method.
 The stock of materials is used to determine the number of racks.
 According to the IK and EN calculation, the warehouse shall provide 14 type 1 racks and 16 type 2 racks.
 The area is needed about 49,88 m2.
 Meanwhile according to the IQ and EQ calculation, the warehouse shall provide 14 type 1 racks and 13 type 2 racks.
-The area of 13 type 2 racks.
-The area owned UD.
+The area is needed about 45,46 m2. -the total area of UD.
 XYZ about 260 m2 (TABLE 2).
 The area owned UD.
 XYZ can provide the area required.